Krewella: 2021–2022: The Body Never Lies and hiatus

 In July 2021, Krewella released "Lay It Down" in collaboration with Illenium and Slander, as part of Illenium's album "Fallen Embers".
 This track was based on the previous, solo version of "Lay It Down" that was released exclusively on the "zer0" vinyl.
 In November 2021, Krewella announced their next single, "Never Been Hurt" in collaboration with Beauz.
 The track was released alongside a music video on November 19.
 On December 17, 2021, they released "No Control" with Madgrrl.
 A music video was released on December 25.

 In January 2022, Krewella announced their third studio album The Body Never Lies to be released on March 4.
 The album features 10 tracks, including "Never Been Hurt" and "No Control".
 They also announced a North American tour, featuring 20 shows, beginning in April.
 Soon after, they announced the next single off the album, titled "I'm Just a Monster Underneath, My Darling".
 The track was released on January 28 alongside a lyric video created by photographer and graphic designer Olivia Van Rye.
 The Body Never Lies was released on March 4 including 10 tracks.
 A music video for "Drive Away" was released on YouTube.

-2025–present: Return
+2025–present: Return and PEAK

 On the 15th anniversary of 6.8.10, after 3 years of inactivity, Krewella announced their new single "Crying On The Dancefloor" via Instagram.
 The song was released the following day on June 9.
+Their next single "Eternal" was released on November 12.
+They released "Without You" on January 26 2026, and on February 27 released "Moondance" with MERCY.
+MERCY.
+MERCY., an alias of I See Stars vocalist Devin Oliver.
+Following the releases of "Something Sacred" and "the blueprint", Krewella announced their fourth studio album "PEAK".
+The album was released on September 4th.